napudumaran/Learning-Documentation-and-Projects/notes/expanded/Flatpak_Install_Expanded.md

 The packaging tool apt doesn’t include Spotify in Pop!_OS’s default repository.
 This means that we will have to look at another installer to get Spotify.
 Fortunately, `flatpak` is able to be installed via `apt`.

-The command to install flatpak is
+The command to install flatpak is:
 ```bash
 sudo apt install flatpak
 ```